mendix/docs/content/howto/logic-business-rules/workflow-how-to-configure.md

     4. Click **OK**.
 A new page and a microflow are created.

-11. Now you need to make sure that only the relevant information is displayed on the **SpecifyDevice** page.
-In the App Explorer, double-click the **SpecifyDevice** page to open it.
+11. Now you need to make sure that only the relevant information is displayed on the **SpecifyDeviceAndLocation_Workflow** page.
+In the App Explorer, double-click the **SpecifyDeviceAndLocation_Workflow** page to open it.

 12. By default, all attributes are added to the data view with the employee details.
 You need to leave only the attributes related to the task and restrict the manager from changing the fields that are not part of the task.
 For example, the name of the employee has been entered by the HR department, so the manager does not need to change it and should see this field as read-only.